HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Harnessing the Power of Gen-AI in Research/README.md

 <br>

-## Deploing Gen-AI for secure and reliable information retrieval
+## Secure and reliable information retrieval with Gen-AI

 To construct a secure, containerized Large Language Models  (LLM) workflow ecosystem, you need a layered approach combining orchestration and specialized LLM toolchains along with Retrieval-Augmented Generation.
 RAG represents a paradigm shift in generative AI by combining retrieval mechanisms with generation capabilities to produce reliable, context-aware outputs across various domains.
 Below is shown a generic framework based on Data Science best practices.